mossgreen/mossgreen.github.io/_posts/2017-07-01-linux-basic-commands-files-and-directories.md

 toc: true
 ---

-Essential commands to manipulate files and directories in Linux, and Mac.
+Essential commands to manipulate files and directories on Linux.

-### 1. Create VS Delete
+## 1. Create VS Delete

 ```bash
 # Create a file